Carbon-Labs/whitepapers/avatar.md

 ## The AVATAR Token <a name="what-is-avatar-token"></a>
 ### Token Sale & Distribution
+We will not be raising funds in the traditional ICO model as we believe this model is flawed and does not protect the token owners enough.

+Rather, we have developed a new fund raising model that we have called UTO (Unlimited Token Offer).

+For more details on how UTO works please read our whitepaper [here](uto.md)

 ### Use of the Sale Proceeds
 Liberation Online will use all funding received through its share of the crowdfunding proceeds to support ongoing development of the AVATAR ecosystem.